fcostin/tcplb/docs/DESIGN.md

 ### Future extension: Monitoring upstream health improvements

-In state transition rule could be enhanced to transition only after observing some number of repeated failures or successes, respectively, or to make the decision based on a short-time-window estimate of the connection failure rate vs some defined objective.
+The state transition rule could be enhanced to transition only after observing some number of repeated failures or successes, respectively, or to make the decision based on a short-time-window estimate of the connection failure rate vs some defined objective.